“Harold Davis is the digital black and white equal of Ansel Adams’s traditional wet photography.”—San Francisco Book Review

 Bodies of Work and Innovative Technique

 Harold’s work combines innovative technology with digital painting and photographic techniques.
 As one collector puts it, “Harold Davis is a digital artist using photographs as his source material.”

 He is an acknowledged master of digital black and white photography, and has created bodies of work related to night photography and surrealist, impossible imagery.
 An innovator in post-production, he has coined the now widespread terms “hand-HDR” and “multi-RAW processing”.

 He is the inventor of a widely admired technique for photographing flowers for transparency on a light box, and a pioneer in adopting in-camera multiple exposures to studio photography in the digital era.
-One area of his particular interest is extreme color post-production techniques using LAB color, an alternative way of thing about and interacting with color.
+One area of his particular interest is extreme color post-production techniques using LAB color, an alternative way of thinking about and interacting with color.